Rmunitz-oss/munitz-tastedive/README.md

-# Taste Dive Application
+#Taste Dive Application
 ######Final Project Spring 2021

 ###Overview
 Discover new music based on your favorite artists!
-This mini application recommends five music artists similar to the artist entered by the user.
+This mini application recommends five artists similar to the artist entered by the user.

 ###Links